codemonger-io/codemonger/zola/content/blog/0012-mapbox-collision-boxes/index.md

 ## Background

 We can make any dynamic responses from an [Amazon API Gateway REST API (REST API)](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html) with a [Lambda integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-integrations.html).
-I decided to implement an [AWS Lambda (Lambda)](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that produces dynamic binary data for my REST API.
+I have decided to implement an [AWS Lambda (Lambda)](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that produces dynamic binary data for my REST API.
 As I have been learning [Rust](https://www.rust-lang.org), I have decided to implement a Lambda function with Rust\*.
 Please note this blog post deals with a Lambda function for [Lambda non-proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-lambda-non-proxy-integration.html).